 Table of Contents

-Introduction to Excel VBA and the DATEPART Function
+Introduction to DATEPART Function in VBA

+The DATEPART function allows you to extract components from dates like year, month, day, and even second.
+This allows you to scrutinize and handle date values with unparalleled precision.
 Consider using contextual visuals like screenshots or flowcharts illustrating how DATEPART can be integrated into date manipulation workflows to make this section even more engaging for the reader.

-DATEPART(interval, date)
+=DATEPART(interval, date)

 - “yyyy” or “yy”: Returns the year portion of the date.